codykoscielski/codykoscielski/README.md

 Hello!
 Welcome to my GitHub profile.
 This is where you'll find all my web development projects.

 I graduated from Penn State University and since then, coding has been my passion.
-I'm currently working as a web developer, building websites with different technology stacks, WordPress, HubSpot, and working on WordPress Theme Development.
-I'm also creating an inhouse application using PHP.
+I am currently working at Carnegie Mellon University as a Web Developer.

-Right now, I'm learning more about PHP, Laravel, and WordPress theme development.
-If you want to see more of my work and some live demos, you can visit my portfolio website "[here][website]".
 Thanks for stopping by!

 ## Languages and Programming Tools